S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB2.md

 ---

-## 2. Writing Tests for the "Voting" Smart Contract
+## 2. Writing Tests for the "CampaignCreator" Smart Contract

-<a name="writing-tests-for-the-voting-smart-contract"></a>
+<a name="writing-tests-for-the-campaigncreator-smart-contract"></a>

 ### 2.1. **Create a Test File:**

-- Create a new file named `Voting.test.js` in your hardhat/test folder.
+- Create a new file named `CampaignCreator.test.js` in your `hardhat/test` folder.

 ### 2.2. **Import Dependencies:**